CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 When we exited the container we returned to the `host terminal` of the Debian host.
 The container still exists and is still running.
 Check with `podman ps -a`.
 To interact with it again, repeat the previous command `podman exec -it rust_dev_cargo_cnt bash`.
-This container does not work with VSCode and we will not need it any more.
-If you use another editor, you can use this image/container as base for your image/container for your editor.
+This container does not work with VSCode and we will not need it anymore.
+If you use another editor, you can use this image/container as a base for your image/container for your editor.

 Remove the container with: